drakkar-lig/walt-python-packages/client/walt/client/doc/md/image-from-scratch.md

 This will work only if the image provides an executable file at `/bin/blink`.
 Calling `/bin/blink 1` should make the led start to blink, `/bin/blink 0` should make it stop.

+### 6- custom reboot script

+If the image provides an executable command `/bin/walt-reboot`, then this command will be called when (soft-)rebooting the node.

+Providing this file may be useful in various cases.
+For instance:
+* Ensuring a result file is flushed in `/persist` before rebooting
+* Providing a faster way to reboot, e.g. kexec

+If `/bin/walt-reboot` returns, even successfully, the calling script `walt-net-service` will consider the reboot failed and run `busybox reboot -f`.

+Caution: if providing an advanced way to reboot (e.g. kexec), one must take care not blindly rebooting the same kernel and initrd: the node may have been associated to a different image.